GraceG000/requirement-analysis/README.md

    A clear set of validated requirements reduces misunderstandings, scope creep, and project delays.

 In essence, **Requirement Analysis ensures that the right product is built for the right purpose**, minimizing risks and maximizing value for both users and organizations.

+---

+## Why is Requirement Analysis Important?

+Requirement Analysis is one of the most critical phases of the **Software Development Lifecycle (SDLC)** because it lays the foundation for all subsequent development activities.
+Without a clear understanding of what the system should do, the project is at risk of failure.
+Below are key reasons why Requirement Analysis is so important:

+### 1. Ensures Clear Understanding of Project Goals
+Requirement Analysis helps stakeholders and developers establish a shared vision of the system’s purpose and functionality.
+This eliminates ambiguity and miscommunication, ensuring that everyone is aligned with the project’s objectives before development begins.

+### 2. Reduces Development Costs and Time
+By identifying potential issues, inconsistencies, and missing requirements early in the project, teams can prevent costly rework and avoid delays.
+A well-conducted requirement analysis streamlines the development process and ensures efficient resource utilization.

+### 3. Improves Software Quality and User Satisfaction
+When requirements are accurately captured and validated, the resulting software is more likely to meet user needs and perform as expected.
+This leads to higher user satisfaction, better product usability, and fewer post-deployment issues.

+### 4. Provides a Basis for Validation and Testing
+Clear, measurable requirements serve as the foundation for test case creation and system validation.
+This ensures that every feature developed can be traced back to a specific requirement, improving accountability and quality assurance.